Toucaan/toucaan.research/README.md

 # Introduction

-Toucaan is an _intrinsic_, _mutative_, and _deterministic_ CSS framework for the web _and_ mobile apps using the `webView.`
+Toucaan is a CSS framework for Intrinsic Web Design.

+It is not only intrinsic but also _mutative_ and _deterministic_ by design.

-### Definitions
+### Definition:

-1. **Intrinsic** implies that your app design must "belong" to the device in question.
-A natural UX/UI that exploits physical and technical capabilities of the surface.
-The term `intrinsic design` was [coined](https://youtu.be/AMPKmh98XLY) by Jen Simmons of Mozilla back in 2017.
-Here is a [podcast and transcript](https://www.zeldman.com/2018/05/02/transcript-intrinsic-web-design-with-jen-simmons-the-big-web-show/) of the discussion if you like.
+1. **Intrinsic** implies that your web designs must "belong" to the device in question.
+Implement a natural UX/UI that exploits the physical and technical characteristics of the surface at hand.

+The term `intrinsic design` was [coined by Jen Simmons](https://youtu.be/AMPKmh98XLY) of Mozilla (now Apple) back in 2017.
+Here is a [podcast and transcript](https://www.zeldman.com/2018/05/02/transcript-intrinsic-web-design-with-jen-simmons-the-big-web-show/) of the original discussion if you like.

-While intrinsic web design could mean different things to different people, it usually means "native app-like" interfaces that fit the user's device situation closely.
+While intrinsic web design could mean different things to different people, it usually means arriving at a native "app-like" interface that fits the usecase and user's device situation closely.

+Read more about Intrinsic Web Design [here](https://medium.com/@mattkrick/intrinsic-web-design-b5e9f9c8d8d6).

 2. **Mutative** implies that you can edit and add to baseline rules (think customized `normalize.css`) yourself.
 Directly into the framework.
 This concept borders close to the idea of a classless & framework-less approach to web design.
 There is no single heavy `reset` or `normalize` or an external utility included in the DOM to enforce browser consistency.